 Wax On, Wax Off: Trying to get out of doing chores, Manny tricked wannabe hero Albino Burrito into doing them thinking it was hero training.
 Then all he learned during the chores was indeed useful to defeat a rampaging robot built by Puma Loco.

-What the Hell, Hero?: White Pantera calls out his favorite Super Team for using his son as bait.
-Instead of feeling guilty and apologizing, they wanted (rather, begged) White Pantera to join them for destroying the monster, realizing they were wrong about him.
+What the Hell, Hero?: White Pantera calls out his favorite Super Team (who thinks White Pantera is pathetic) for using his son as bait.
+Instead of feeling guilty and apologizing for what they did, they wanted (rather, begged) White Pantera to join them for destroying the monster, realizing they were wrong about him.

 Also, he's mortified when he learns that Manny pretended to like Black Cuervo to get intel on the Flock of Fury's plans.